DefTruth/lite.ai.toolkit/README.md

 ## Citations.

 Cite it as follows if you use Lite.AI.
-Star 🌟👆🏻 this repo if it does any helps to you ~ Have a good travel ~ 🙃🤪🍀
+Star 🌟👆🏻 this repo if it does any helps to you ~ 🙃🤪🍀
 ```BibTeX
 @misc{lite.ai2021,
   title={Lite.AI: A simple and user friendly C++ library of awesome AI models.},